 He was also the first Conductor of the Grantham Choral Society which he led for over 30 years, and helped to launch the Grantham Music Festival.

-He has been a strong supporter of those organisations which he has contributed so much to.
+He was a strong supporter of those organisations which he contributed so much to.
 Philip pased away peacefully on 14th February 2018.
-There will be a Memorial Concert in July.
-Please refer to Planned activities for details.

 A message from the Bishop of Grantham"I took part in the services over Easter in 2016 in St Wulfram’s.
 I was amazed and uplifted by the standard of music provided by the choir, and by the enthusiasm of the large number of young people who were involved.